Mission 24 · Stage 3

 The problem

-You need a number that shrinks over time until something exciting happens.
+We want a number that gets smaller over time until something exciting happens.

 Think of it like